Non-Metal Chemistry

 The following are some of the types of experiments that can be performed in non-metal chemistry:

-- Titration: A Titration is a technique used to determine the concentration of a non-metal in a sample.
-A solution of a known concentration is added to a sample until the reaction between the two solutions is complete.
+- Titration: Titration is a quantitative technique used to determine the concentration of a non-metal in a solution.
+A solution of known concentration (the titrant) is added to a sample until the reaction between the two solutions is complete, typically indicated by a color change.

 - Gravimetric analysis: Gravimetric analysis is a technique used to determine the mass of a non-metal in a sample.
-The sample is weighed before and after the reaction with a known reagent.
+The sample is weighed before and after a reaction that selectively precipitates or removes the non-metal of interest.

 - Spectroscopic analysis: Spectroscopic analysis is a technique used to identify non-metals and determine their concentration.
-The sample is exposed to a beam of light, and the wavelengths of light that are absorbed or emitted by the sample are measured.
+The sample is exposed to a beam of electromagnetic radiation (light), and the wavelengths of radiation that are absorbed or emitted by the sample are measured.
+This includes methods like IR, UV-Vis, and NMR spectroscopy.

 Data Analysis